A note on the ambipolar diffusion in superfluid neutron stars: Magnetic field energy dissipation

 Now, summing up $n_e\times$ (\ref{esfl})$+n_p\times$ (\ref{psfl})$+n_e\times$ (\ref{nsfl}), we arrive at

 where $\Delta \mu_e \equiv \mu_n- \mu_p- \mu_e$.
 In the Newtonian limit $n_p (\Delta \mu_e/c^2) \nabla \phi \ll n_p \nabla \Delta \mu_e$, and we have

-Note that the Lorentz force $\pmb j \times \pmb B/c$ depends on the gradient of only one scalar function (in contrast to the non-superfluid matter, where it depends on the gradients of two scalar functions, see \citealt{gl16}).
+This is a Grad-Shafranov type equation for the magnetic field, as in the case of magnetic equilibria in barotropic fluids.
+Note that the Lorentz force density $\pmb j \times \pmb B/c$ depends on the gradient of only one scalar function (in contrast to the non-superfluid matter, where it depends on the gradients of two scalar functions, see \citealt{gl16}).
 This means that only very specific magnetic field configurations can restore hydrostatic equilibrium when neutrons are superfluid (\citealt{gl16}).
 Thus, once NS temperature drops below the neutron critical temperature $T_{cn}$ at a given point, the magnetic field has to rearrange itself to meet the new hydrostatic equilibrium condition (\ref{jB}).
-This rearrangement may result in magnetar activity and \underline{effective dissipation} of the magnetic field energy on a typical timescale of NS cooling. \footnote{As results of \cite{gl16} indicate, the same conclusion also applies if protons are superconducting.}
+This rearrangement may result in magnetar activity and effective dissipation of the magnetic field energy on a typical timescale of NS cooling. \footnote{As results of \cite{gl16} indicate, the same conclusion also applies if protons are superconducting.}

 To find the dissipation rate $\dot{E}_B$ (\ref{EBdiss}), we express $\pmb E$ from Eq.\ (\ref{psfl}) for protons,